ibm-cloud-docs/account/iam-login_fedid.md

    ```
    {: pre}

 2. Log in with the API key.
-You can use the API key with the {{site.data.keyword.Bluemix_notm}} CLI in any of the following ways:
+You can use the API key with the {{site.data.keyword.cloud_notm}} CLI in any of the following ways:

    * Call the API key directly: